nourhan-selim-salem/MSRENet/README.md

 -   **MSSEG2016:** [https://portal.fli-iam.irisa.fr/msseg-challenge/](https://portal.fli-iam.irisa.fr/msseg-challenge/ )
 -   **ISBI2015:** [https://smart-stats-tools.org/](https://smart-stats-tools.org/ )

-Please download the datasets and place them in the `data/` directory.

 ## Preprocessing Pipeline

 The preprocessing pipeline is a crucial component of our methodology, ensuring consistency and optimal input for the MSRENet model.
 The `src/preprocess.py` script contains the MONAI-based implementation of this pipeline.
 The steps involved are detailed in the table below, mirroring the comprehensive preprocessing pipeline described in our paper: